-- 1. Authorization of 12 months may be granted for treatment of moderately to severely active RA when any of the following criteria is met: - a.
-Member has experienced an inadequate response to at least a 3-month trial of methotrexate despite adequate dosing (i.e., titrated to 20 mg/week). - b.
+- 1. Authorization of 12 months may be granted for treatment of moderately to severely active RA when all of the following criteria are met: - a.
+Enbrel is prescribed by, or in consultation with, a specialist in rheumatology. - b.
+Member meets either of the following criteria: - 1.
+Member has been tested for either of the following biomarkers and the test was positive: - a.
+Rheumatoid factor (RF) - b.
+Anti-cyclic citrullinated peptide (anti-CCP) - 2.
+Member has been tested for ALL of the following biomarkers: - a.
+RF - b.
+Anti-CCP - c.
+C-reactive protein (CRP) and/or erythrocyte sedimentation rate (ESR) - b.
+Member meets either of following: - c.
+Member has experienced an inadequate response to at least a 3-month trial of methotrexate despite adequate dosing (i.e., titrated to 20 mg/week). - d.
 Member has an intolerance or contraindication to methotrexate (see Appendix A)